 Please ensure that you send all the relevant information to ensure that your application to enrol is completed as quickly as possible.

 Once your application has been approved the Chief Supervisor/Registrar will write to you formally.

 Candidates must submit one electronic copy (pdf format) of all documentation via the Society’s drop box.

 In accordance with the Postgraduate Regulations for Society Qualifications, the Qualifications Officer will not amend any submissions.

 The assessment of submissions take approximately three months and you will be informed in writing of the outcome of your assessment.

-All candidates must complete the Registration Form for Assessment and send this to the Qualifications Officer, one month in advance with payment.
+The qualification is a flexible training route and you can submit for assessment once you have completed 12 months supervised practice.
+However, all candidates must complete the Registration Form for Assessment and send this to the Qualifications Officer, one month in advance of their intended submission date with payment.

-All fees are reviewed annualy and are applicable from the 1 January each year.
-Prices can be found on the fee sheet.
+All fees are reviewed annually and cover specific enrolment periods.
+Current fees can be found on the fee sheet.